 vmx| DISK: Cannot open disk "/vmfs/volumes/UUID/VM_Name/VM_Name.vmdk": Failed to lock the file (16392).

 vmx| [msg.disk.noBackEnd] Cannot open the disk '/vmfs/volumes/UUID/VM_Name/VM_Name.vmdk' or one of the snapshot disks it depends on.

-- In the /var/log/vmkernel file, you see entries similar to:
+- The /var/log/vmkernel file, contains entries similar to:

 NFSLock: 2819: failed to get lock on file VM_Name.vmdk 0x000000000000 on ip> (ip): Busy

 WARNING: NFSLock: 2128: disk is being locked by other consumer